Ipstenu/dreamspeed/readme.txt

 Again.
 Yes, its a bug.
 The fallback right now is that it simply won't edit your existing posts that don't match URLs 100%.

+<strong>Why aren't my images found?</strong>

+Check if they're failing on the CDN alias, but they do work at the objects.dreamhost.com URL.
+If so, you somehow goofed your permissions.
+You have to go into the DreamObjects editor andf set permissions from PRIVATE to PUBLIC.
+This happens usually because the bucket was private when you made it.

 == Screenshots ==